-Move ahead in your career and make a bigger impact in the community you serve with Walden’s online RN to BSN program.
+Move ahead in your career and make a bigger impact in the community you serve.

 You touch patients’ lives every day with your care and compassion.
 Continue your journey to nursing excellence with Walden’s Commission on Collegiate Nursing Education (CCNE)-accredited RN to BSN online completion program.
 A BSN prepares registered nurses with additional skills in leadership, case management, and health promotion as outlined in the Future of Nursing movement.

 A BSN can lay a strong foundation for your future, preparing you for more responsibilities, higher earnings, and advanced degrees.
 Exchange valuable perspectives and insights with other RNs as you continue to hone your leadership and practical skills.
 Implement what you learn immediately to improve the health of your community and the reputation of your healthcare environment.

 Graduates of the Bachelor of Science in Nursing program will be prepared to:

 As the population ages and baby boomers retire, nurses are more in demand than ever before.
 The Bureau of Labor Statistics predicts that employment of registered nurses will grow by 12% through 2028—much faster than the national average.1

 In nursing, education matters.
 With an influx of graduates entering the field, a BSN can give you a competitive edge.
 According to a 2018 AACN survey, 88.4% of employers at hospitals and healthcare settings said they strongly prefer to hire nurses with a bachelor’s degree.2